-13.-(1) A person may lodge a complaint with the Commission if the person has reason to believe that the person is the subject, or targeted recipient, of electronic communication intended to cause or likely to cause harm.

-(2) Pursuant to subsection (1), in the case of -

-- (a) a child, the child's parent or legal guardian, or the school principal or head teacher of a registered school if the child is a student at the school and consents, as the case may be, may lodge the complaint to the Commission on the child's behalf; or - (b) a person who suffers from mental incapacity, the person's parent, legal guardian or representative, as the case may be, may lodge the complaint to the Commission on the person's behalf.

-(3) A complaint lodged under subsection (1) must be made in a form and manner as prescribed by regulations.
+- 13.-(1) A person An individual may lodge a complaint with the Commission if the person individual has reason to believe that the person he or she is the subject, or targeted recipient, of electronic communication intended to cause or likely to cause harm. - (2) Pursuant to subsection (1), in the case of- - (a) a child, the child's parent or legal guardian, or the school principal or head teacher of a registered school if the child is a student at the school and consents, as the case may be, may lodge the complaint to the Commission on the child's behalf; or - (b) an person individual who has suffers from mental incapacity, the person's individual's legally appointed representative parent, legal guardian or representative, as the case may be, may lodge the complaint to the Commission on the person's individual's behalf. - (3) A complaint lodged under subsection (1) must be made in the a form and manner and form as prescribed by regulations.